 The output of a solar PV system depends on its size.
-The most common household systems are 5kW or more, although some property owners have installed much larger systems.
+The most common household systems are 5kW or less, although some property owners have installed much larger systems.
 The table below shows the average daily production of some common grid-connected systems throughout Australia.

 A typical Australian house consumes around 18 kilowatt hours (kWh) per day so a 1-2kW system displaces an average of 25-40% of your average electricity bill.
 Solar panels produce more energy in summer than they do in winter.